Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận16/07/2024

-These findings suggest there may be hundreds of craters on the Moon and thousands of lava tubes.
+These findings suggest there may be hundreds of craters on the Moon and thousands of lava caves.
 Such places could serve as natural shelters for astronauts, protecting them from cosmic rays and solar radiation, as well as small meteorite impacts.

 Ngoc Anh (according to AP)